-The observation of e^+e^- annihilation into final states containing three hadronic jets, and their interpretation in terms of the process $e^+e^- \rightarrow q\bar{q}g$ [1], provided the first direct evidence for the existence of the gluon, the gauge boson of the theory of strong interactions, Quantum Chromodynamics (QCD).
+The observation of e^+e^- annihilation into final states containing three hadronic jets, and their interpretation in terms of the process $e^+e^- \rightarrow q\overline{q}g$ [1], provided the first direct evidence for the existence of the gluon, the gauge boson of the theory of strong interactions, Quantum Chromodynamics (QCD).
 In subsequent studies the jets were usually energy ordered, and the lowest-energy jet was assigned as the gluon; this is correct roughly 80% of the time, but preferentially selects low-energy gluons.
 If the gluon jet could be tagged explicitly, event-by-event, the full kinematic range of gluon energies could be explored, and more detailed tests of QCD could be performed [2].
-Due to advances in vertex-detection this is now possible using $e^+e^- \rightarrow b\bar{b}g$ events.
-The large mass and relatively long lifetime, ~ 1.5 ps, of the leading B hadron in b-quark jets [3] lead to decay signatures that distinguish them from lighter-quark (u, d, s or c) and gluon jets.
-We used the upgraded (1996-8) CCD vertex detector (VXD) [4] to identify in each event the two jets that contain the B hadrons, and hence to tag the gluon jet.
+Due to advances in vertex-detection this is now possible using $e^+e^- \rightarrow b\overline{b}g$ events.
+The large mass and relatively long lifetime, ~ 1.5 ps, of the leading B hadron in b-quark jets [3] lead to decay signatures which distinguish them from lighter-quark (u, d, s or c) and gluon jets.
+We used our original (1992-5) and upgraded (1996-8) CCD vertex detectors [4, 5] to identify in each event the two jets that contain the B hadrons, and hence to tag the gluon jet.
 This allowed us to measure the gluon energy and polar-angle distributions over the full kinematic range.

-Additional motivation to study the $b\bar{b}g$ system has been provided by measurements involving inclusive $Z^0 \rightarrow b\bar{b}$ decays.
-Several reported determinations [5] of $R_b = \Gamma(Z^0 \rightarrow b\bar{b})/\Gamma(Z^0 \rightarrow q\bar{q})$ and the Z^0 -b parity-violating coupling parameter, A_b , differed from Standard Model (SM) expectations at the few standard deviation level.
+Additional motivation to study the bbg system has been provided by measurements involving inclusive $Z^0 \rightarrow b\bar{b}$ decays.
+Several reported determinations [6] of $R_b =$ $, (Z^0 \rightarrow b\bar{b})/, (Z^0 \rightarrow q\bar{q})$ and the Z^0 -b parity-violating coupling parameter, A_b , differed from Standard Model (SM) expectations at the few standard deviation level.
 Since one expects new high-mass-scale dynamics to couple to the massive third-generation fermions, these measurements aroused considerable interest and speculation.
 We have therefore investigated in detail the strong-interaction dynamics of the b-quark.
-We have compared the strong coupling of the gluon to b-quarks with that to light- and charmquarks [6], as well as tested parity (P) and charge \oplus parity (CP) conservation at the $b\bar{b}g$ vertex [7].
-We have also studied the structure of $b\bar{b}g$ events, via the distributions of the gluon energy and polar angle with respect to (w.r.t.) the beamline [8], using the JADE algorithm [9] for jet definition.
-Here we present a preliminary update of these measurements using a data sample more than 3 times larger than in our earlier study, and using in addition the Durham, Geneva, E, E0 and P algorithms [10] to define jets.
-We compare these results with perturbative QCD predictions.
+We have compared the strong coupling of the gluon to b-quarks with that to light- and charm-quarks [7], as well as tested parity (P) and charge \oplus parity (CP) conservation at the $b\bar{b}g$ vertex [8].
+We have also studied the structure of $b\bar{b}g$ events via the distributions of the gluon energy and polar angle with respect to (w.r.t.) the beamline [9]; here we present a preliminary update of these measurements using a data sample more than 3 times larger than in our earlier study.
+We compare these results with perturbative QCD predictions, including a recent calculation at next-to-leading order (NLO) which takes quark mass effects into account [10].